wobsta/geonames_postcode/docs/index.rst

     It turns out that the names alone are not necessarily enough to properly distinguish between locations.
 The :func:`fetch` function thus tries to add ``regions``, ``sub-regions``, and ``sub-sub-regions`` as given in the postcode data.
-However, this might not be enough in all cases, and thus the postcodes themselves might be taken into account up to the given number of characters.
+However, this still might not be enough in all cases, and the postcodes might be taken into account up to the given number of characters.

 Indices and tables
 ------------------